 The portal is designed to engage employees of various companies in healthy lifestyle behavior.
-The registered employees get total health assessment based on their lifestyle and clinical measures (height, weight, age, blood pressure, etc.).
+The registered employees get total health assessment based on their lifestyle and clinical measures (height, weight, age, blood pressure, and more).

 Once the assessment is performed, the system provides a user with his/her health age as compared to the chronological age and generates a comprehensive plan to improve the person’s well-being.

 The customer’s main business objective was to have the product live within the shortest time possible.

-As a result, it grew into several interrelated products: a user’s questionnaire, training courses and webinars promoting healthy lifestyle, an online health store, a health theme game, a mobile application.
+As a result, it grew into several interrelated products: a user’s questionnaire, training courses and webinars promoting a healthy lifestyle, an online health store, a health theme game, a mobile application.
 Each of the components had to be thoroughly examined and tested.

-The portal is aimed at users from the world over so its content and UI objects are translated into multiple languages.
-A1QA performs localization testing to check the localized versions for all culture and locale settings.
+The portal is aimed at users from the world over, so its content and UI objects are translated into multiple languages. a1qa performs localization testing to check the localized versions for all culture and locale settings.

-When assuring quality of a healthcare domain software, it’s integral that the team understands all specific regulations set force by the Health Insurance Portability and Accountability Act (HIPAA), which defines standards for safeguarding sensitive and confidential data.
+When assuring the quality of a healthcare domain software, it’s integral that the team understands all specific regulations set force by the Health Insurance Portability and Accountability Act (HIPAA), which defines standards for safeguarding sensitive and confidential data.

 The product’s complexity determined the necessity to perform testing in 27 environments and against various mobile platforms and operating systems.

-While testing, A1QA engineers used custom-developed tools to prepare test data, emulate real-life scenarios, and save time.
+While testing, a1qa engineers used custom-developed tools to prepare test data, emulate real-life scenarios, and save time.

-Later on, the customer asked A1QA engineers to address mobile app testing as well.
+Later on, the customer asked a1qa engineers to address mobile app testing as well.

-Our team started with ensuring quality of two mobile applications (1 for iOS and 1 for Android).
+Our team started with ensuring the quality of two mobile applications (1 for iOS and 1 for Android).
 Nowadays the number of applications tested and released monthly has increased to 8 apps.